 “Cut out the fat if you want to be fit!”
 Isn’t this what you have been hearing all your life?
 But did you know that branding all fats as ‘bad for your health’ is a myth that needs to be busted.
 While it’s true that too much fat is unhealthy, going to the other extreme isn’t advisable either.
 A new international study by Lancet covering 135,000 people across 18 countries validates this point.
 According to the study, eating a high amount of fat (at least 35% of our daily energy needs) lowers the risk of an early death.
 On the other hand, a diet which is in high in carbohydrates (60% or more of daily energy needs) is linked to higher mortality.
+Is low fat food good for you.

 According to Mahshid Dehghan, the lead author of this new study, “A decrease in fat intake automatically led to an increase in carbohydrate consumption.”